Lomray-Software/eslint-config-react/README.md

 # eslint-config-react

-This package provides Lomray base JS (Typescript) .eslintrc as an extensible shared config for React.
+This package provides Lomray eslint config as an extensible shared config for React.

 ## Usage